arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

       responses:
         '200':
           description: |
-            Is returned if the collections could be listed.
+            Is returned if the collections can be listed.
           content:
             application/json:
               schema: